 The impact on marketing roles has been more nuanced than simple job displacement.
 75% of staff effort has shifted from production to strategy in organizations using AI-driven marketing operations.
 This reallocation enables:

 AI has fundamentally changed SEO and content marketing workflows.
-58% of marketers now use AI for content ideation and optimization, and search interest in "AI SEO tools" has risen by 42% since Q1 2025 (Source).
+58% of marketers now use AI for content ideation and optimization, and search interest in "AI SEO tools" has risen by 42% since the beginning of last year (Source).

 AI SEO tools focused on content writing enable marketers to generate 10,000 words in a single session, maintaining quality standards that previously required human-only creation.
 However, Google search results now include 19% AI-generated content, creating new challenges for differentiation.